 - Seeking input from stakeholders and property owners at key milestones throughout the planning process.

-The outcome of this assessment of key problem areas and potential solutions is a draft Tolt River Capital Investment Strategy.
+The outcome of this assessment of key problem areas and potential solutions is the Tolt River Capital Investment Strategy.
 This strategy proposes a sequence of coordinated projects to address the most critical flood and erosion risks and to restore habitat.
 It includes projects to implement during the next six years and the decades beyond.
 Potential solutions include road and bridge alterations, levee setbacks, and voluntary acquisition of floodplain properties.

-A goal of this project is to engage the community, especially those directly affected by floods and flood-related hazards in this area, and gather input about the long-term vision and priorities for the Tolt River.
+A goal of this project was to engage the community, especially those directly affected by floods and flood-related hazards in this area, and gather input about the long-term vision and priorities for the Tolt River.

 A public meeting was held on Jan.
 15, 2015, to provide the community with more information about flood risk reduction and salmon habitat conditions along the Tolt River.
 Below are the meeting agenda and presentations and a summary of comments from participants.
 (Get Acrobat help.)